vanniekerkalex/lenus-tracker/README.md

 # A lightweight weightloss and body composition tracker
 ## Created with React, Bootstrap and ChartJS

-This app starts by having the user enter their height.
-This will be used for bodyfat calculations.
-Once height has been entered and the user clicks `Save`, the user can click on the `Measure` tab.
+This app starts by having the user enter their height and sex.
+Both height and sex will be used for bodyfat calculations.
+Once height and sex has been entered and the user clicks `Save`, the user can click on the `Measure` tab.
 This will allow the user to add, edit or delete measurments.

-The tabs `Weight`, `Bodyfat` and `Waist` will graph the user's progress according to date.
+The tabs `Weight`, `Waist`, `hips` (female only) and `Bodyfat` will graph the user's progress according to date.

 On the `Settings` tab, the user can also `Clear Data` or `Seed User Data` for testing.